-- Donut only has access to messages in channels (or groups or DMs) where Donut is a member, and only the messages sent while Donut is in the channel (i.e. nothing from before it joined or after it leaves the channel).
+- Donut only has access to messages in channels or DMs where Donut is a member, and only the messages sent while Donut is in the channel (i.e. messages sent before Donut joins or after Donut leaves the channel are not accessible).

 This means that Donut does not have access to anyone's private DMs (unless it's a DM with Donut), nor does Donut have access to any public or private channel content unless someone from your team has explicitly added Donut to the channel.

 Donut is hosted on Heroku and benefits from their world-class security.
 We leverage Slack’s OAuth for signing into our website, making Donut as secure as Slack.
 Our website and servers use HTTPS over SSL (TLS 1.3) to protect your data.
 Donut is being used by Fortune 500, FinTech, and cloud-security companies, among others.